Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Diagnostics.

 Alcoholic ketoacidosis usually develops 1 to 3 days after excessive drinking.
-Typically, glucose and ketone levels do not rise very high.
+As a rule, the level of glucose and ketone bodies does not increase very much.

 Treatment.

-Shown in / in the introduction of isotonic sodium chloride solution and 5% glucose.
+Intravenous administration of isotonic sodium chloride solution and 5% glucose is indicated.

 Glucose inhibits the formation of ketone bodies in the liver, and saline solutions increase their excretion in the urine.
-Correction of potassium is carried out according to its content in blood serum. sodium bicarbonate is applicable only if pH< 7,2 и снижении АД сист ниже 90 мм рт.ст..
+Potassium correction is carried out according to its content in the blood serum. sodium bicarbonate is only applicable if the pH< 7,2 и снижении АД сист ниже 90 мм рт.ст..

-Interpretation of the assay begins with pH.
-In this case, the pH is below normal and is referred to as uncompensated acidosis.
-Next, we evaluate the gas composition of the blood: the pO 2 level for venous blood is normal, however, it is impossible to conclude about the presence of hypoxemia, for this it is necessary to determine the pO 2 in arterial blood.
-But taking into account the normal level of lactate, we can conclude that there is no O 2 deficiency, there is aerobic glycolysis.
-The genesis of acidosis is metabolic and this conclusion can be made by the level of base deficiency.
+Interpretation of the analysis begins with pH.
+In this case, the pH is below normal and is designated as uncompensated acidosis.
+Next, we evaluate the gas composition of the blood: the level of pO 2 for venous blood is normal, but it is impossible to draw a conclusion about the presence of hypoxemia; for this it is necessary to determine pO 2 in arterial blood.
+But taking into account the normal lactate level, we can conclude that there is no O 2 deficiency, aerobic glycolysis is in progress.
+The genesis of acidosis is metabolic and this conclusion can be made based on the level of base deficiency.

-The decrease in bicarbonate levels may be associated with metabolic acidosis or advanced renal failure, this can be said based on history and clinical data.
+A decrease in bicarbonate levels may be associated with metabolic acidosis or developed renal failure, this can be said taking into account anamnestic and clinical data.

 Metabolic alkalosis